TABLE OF CONTENTS

 Watch the How to Grade Discussions tutorial video for an overview of grading Discussions.

-Course Gradebook: Click on the Gradebook tab in your course and locate your Discussion.
+From your course Gradebook: Click on the Gradebook tab in your course and locate your discussion.
 You may access it from the Gradable Items view or the Grades view.

-Discussion: From within your Discussion, click on the Grades & Participation tab.
+From within your discussion: Open your discussion and click on the Grades & Participation tab.

-Additional information may be found on the Grade Discussions support article.
+For additional information and detailed instructions, refer to the Grade Discussions support article.

 You can choose to automatically assign zeroes to work that is not turned in by the due date.
 If allowed, students can still submit work after the due date and you can grade it as normal.